-I promised you easy vegan comfort food, and you can’t get much more comforting than this cosy Colcannon-topped Vegan Shepherds Pie.
-This would make a perfect Sunday lunch for all the family, served with green peas and tenderstem broccoli.
+I promised you easy vegan comfort food, and you can’t get much more comforting than this cosy Colcannon-topped Vegan Cottage Pie.
+We often have this as a Sunday lunch for all the family, served with green peas and tenderstem broccoli.

 If you haven’t heard of Colcannon, it is a traditional Irish dish of mashed potatoes with either kale or cabbage, and onion.
 The brilliantly-named ‘Rumbledethumps‘ is a similar Scottish equivalent, as is the English ‘Bubble & Squeak‘.